wesleylhandy/social-sharing-client/README.md

 The **subject** is what will be used for the **Email Subject Line**.
 This should be passed in via the `data-subject` attribute, or it will default to `"I found this resource to share with you!"`.

 The **text** attribute is the first line of the body of the email. *DO NOT* include the URL as part of this text.
-The `cbnShare API` will programmatically append the URL to the second line of the email body.
+The `socialShare API` will programmatically append the URL to the second line of the email body.
 Pass this in through the `data-text` attribute or it will default to (where `this.title` is the page `<title>`):

 ```javascript
 `Here's the link for ${this.title}: `